ovi-lab/UXF-extensions/README.md

 To use this, extend the [`ubc.ok.ovilab.uxf.extensions.BlockData`](Assets/Scripts/BlockData.cs) to have the data from the experiment server.
 Then use that as the generic type and implement the [`ubc.ok.ovilab.uxf.extensions.ExperimentManager`](Assets/Scripts/ExperimentManager.cs) abstract class.

-In the Unity Scene, ensure the extended `ExperimentManager` class is setup with the server URL pointing to the correct endpoint, setup the button and UI elements.
+In the Unity Scene, ensure the extended `ExperimentManager` class is setup with the server URL pointing to the correct endpoint, setup the button and UI elements and provide the session details (this can also be done programatically with `ExperimentManager.SessionBeginParams`).

 See documentation on [`ubc.ok.ovilab.uxf.extensions.ExperimentManager`](Assets/Scripts/ExperimentManager.cs) for more details.